drdv/drdv.github.io/src/publications.md

 ## 2006

-???
-"On the capture of tumbling satellite by a space robot"
+??? info "On the capture of tumbling satellite by a space robot"

     [paper](pdf/iros06_1.pdf)